yasokada/unity-150813-fileSelector/README.md

 ##preparation

-1. add CanvasFile.prefab to the scene
+1. add CanvasFile.prefab to the Hierarchy of the scene
-2. add EventSystem if it does not exist in the scene
+2. add EventSystem if it does not exist in the Hierarchy
 3. change [File Id] of {ButtonFileSel, ButtonDirSel, ButtonUpper} to differ from other CanvasFile object in the scene.

 ##How to use